UAST's 30th Anniversary Commemorative Booklet

 The Ukrainian American Society of Texas is pleased to support the efforts of our Ukrainian community's students who commit themselves to higher education.
 The Academic Scholarship is awarded to students of Ukrainian heritage or lineage who are currently seniors in high school and plan to attend college in the fall.
 If the student did not apply during their senior year, they can apply for the scholarship in their first year of college.

-The Ukrainian American Society will contribute a minimum annual amount of $300 to the Academic Scholarship Award per recipient.
+UAST will contribute a minimum annual amount of $300 to the Academic Scholarship Award per recipient.
 The scholarship will be awarded without regard to creed, color, sex or religion.
-This year's deadline for submission is September 15th.
+The deadline for submission is before the Independence Day Event.
 Review the guidelines here and you can obtain the application here.

 Ukrainian Independence Day

 Ukrainians are very passionate about their traditions, finding every opportunity to share with others all the beautiful customs that bring our community together while never forgetting the past struggles our country and ancestors had to endure to achieve freedom.
 The Bandura, Ukraine's treasured national instrument is showcased at various Ukrainian holidays and special events.
 We are fortunate to have a few Bandura players and one of them, Mark Krasij has even composed some songs that he shares here: